These easy rice paper rolls make a delicious lunch or dinner and are a great way to use up leftover roast chicken.

-You can fill your rice paper rolls with whatever you like, but don’t forget the rice vermicelli noodles and a scattering of mint!
-Apart from those two essentials, fill them with a variety of veggies, leftover roast meats or even get a little fancy and add some prawns.
+You can fill rice paper rolls with whatever you like, as long as you remember the essentials – rice vermicelli noodles and a scattering of mint!
+Once you have those two ingredients you can fill them with a variety of veggies, leftover roast meats, or get a little fancy and add some prawns or tofu!

 Our favourite filling is left over roast chicken, carrot, cucumber, and shredded lettuce.

-They are made with rice paper which you can buy at the supermarket as packets of hard, round, opaque sheets.
-It looks a bit like plastic when it’s dry, but you soak them in water for a few seconds and they become soft and pliable and you can fill them with goodies and wrap them up ready to eat.
+You can buy packets of rice paper at the supermarket.
+They come as round, opaque sheets which look a bit like plastic when it’s dry, but soak them in water for a few seconds and they become soft and pliable and you can fill them with goodies and wrap them up ready to eat.

 There is no cooking required to make these, so while you may need to help the kids cut up the fillings, once that is done the kids can do the rest.
 Putting it all together and rolling it up is not as hard as it looks.

 The kids can choose whatever fillings they like, and while some of the rice paper rolls may turn out a bit wonky looking to start with, they will still taste good!

 You’ll need a damp tea towel to work on (so the rice paper doesn’t stick) and then it just a matter of folding and rolling.
 As long as you don’t overfill your rice paper rolls, or soak the rice paper for too long, the rice paper is very forgiving and the more you make the better you’ll get at it.